Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Mathematical Model

 \subsection{Model Variables and Assumptions}

 The variables and their units in the model are shown in \autoref{modelvars}.
-For simplicity, we ignore spatial effects in the model, ignoring the effects of diffusion, advection, and chemotaxis by all species.
+For simplicity, we ignore spatial effects in the model, including diffusion, advection, and chemotaxis for all species.
 We assume the system has two compartments: one at the TS, located in the colon or rectum, and one at the tumour-draining lymph node (TDLN).
-This is a simplification since locally advanced CRC typically involves multiple tumour-draining lymph nodes \cite{Wang2024}; however, for simplicity, we focus on the sentinel node and refer to it as the TDLN for the purposes of the model.
+This is a simplification since locally advanced CRC typically involves multiple tumour-draining lymph nodes \citep{Wang2024}; however, for simplicity, we focus on the sentinel node and refer to it as the TDLN for the purposes of the model.
 We assume that cytokines in the TS are produced only by effector or activated cells and that DAMPs in the TS are only produced by necrotic cancer cells.
 We assume that all mature DCs in the TDLN are cancer-antigen-bearing and that all T cells in the TS are primed with cancer antigens.
 Furthermore, we assume that all activated T cells in the TDLN are activated with cancer antigens and that T cell proliferation/division follows a deterministic program.
 We ignore CD4+ and CD8+ memory T cells and assume that naive CD4+ T cells differentiate immediately upon activation.
 We also assume that all Tregs in the TS are natural Tregs (nTregs), ignoring induced Tregs (iTregs).
 We assume, for simplicity, that activated macrophages polarise into the M1/M2 dichotomy.
 We also assume that the duration of pembrolizumab infusion is negligible compared to the timescale of the model.
-Therefore, we treat their infusions as an intravenous bolus so that drug absorption occurs immediately after infusion.
-Finally, we assume a constant solution history, where the history for each species is set to its respective initial condition.
+Therefore, we treat its infusion as an intravenous bolus so that drug absorption occurs immediately after infusion. \\~\\ We assume that all species, $X_i$, degrade/die at a rate proportional to their concentration, with decay constant $d_{X_i}$.
+We assume that the rate of activation/polarisation of a species $X_i$ by a species $X_j$ follows the Michaelis-Menten kinetic law $\lambda_{X_i X_j}X_i\frac{X_j}{K_{X_i X_j}+X_j}$, for rate constant $\lambda_{X_i X_j}$, and half-saturation constant $K_{X_i X_j}$.
+Similarly, we model the rate of inhibition of a species $X_i$ by a species $X_j$ using a term of the form $\lambda_{X_i X_j}\frac{X_i}{1+X_j/K_{X_i X_j}}$ for rate constant $\lambda_{X_i X_j}$, and inhibition constant $K_{X_i X_j}$.
+Production of $X_i$ by $X_j$ is modelled using mass-action kinetics unless otherwise specified, so that the rate at which $X_i$ is formed is given by $\lambda_{X_iX_j}X_j$ for some positive constant $\lambda_{X_iX_j}$.
+Finally, we assume that the rate of lysis of $X_i$ by $X_j$ follows mass-action kinetics in the case where $X_j$ is a cell and follows Michaelis-Menten kinetics in the case where $X_j$ is a cytokine.